 (I also learned that I’ve been pronouncing empanada wrong all my life.
-Thanks Richie for correcting me!)
+Thanks, Richie for correcting me!)

-There is a Chinese saying that translates to “My eyes are larger than my mouth” and I experienced just that on this tour.
+There is a Chinese saying that translates to “My eyes are larger than my mouth”, and I experienced just that on this tour.

 I did mention earlier that we ate at only one restaurant on Ocean Drive.
 That was at Larios On The Beach – owned by singer Gloria Estefan.
 We had Cuban style steak served with rice and black beans, deep-fried taro, and Cuban bread with mojo sauce.

 Mojo sauce is a blend of garlic and citrus.
-Think of it as a tart garlic sauce that Richie says he uses on everything…
+Think of it as a tart garlic sauce that Richie says he uses on everything.

-Many of the places we visited were accessible Mom and Pop restaurants and cafes – places that I can see myself going to over and over again the next time I return to Miami.
+Many of the places we visited were friendly Mom and Pop restaurants and cafes – places that I can see myself going to over and over again the next time I return to Miami.

-You know what they say – “Give a man a fish and you feed him for a day.
-Teach a man to fish and you feed him for a lifetime.”
+You know what they say – “Give a man a fish, and you feed him for a day.
+Teach a man to fish, and you feed him for a lifetime.”

 Note: I participated in this tour as a guest of Miami Culinary Tours.
 The opinions expressed, positive and/or negative, are entirely that of the author and are not a reflection of the compensation received.